prathmesh2102003/Cloudcraft_static/README.md

 After successful deployment, the following output is displayed:
 - 🌐 `endpoint`: The URL of the hosted static website.

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to submit a pull request or open an issue.

-## 📜 License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## 🎉 Acknowledgments
 Special thanks to the Terraform and AWS communities for their excellent resources and support.